brav0charlie/graylog-vyos-extractors/README.md

 ## Testing Information
 This has only been tested on my own Graylog install (Ubuntu 22.04.1 w/Graylog, MongoDB, and Elasticsearch running under Docker), against my own VyOS VM at home (1.4.x-Rolling release/"sagitta").

 If you use this project and test it against anything else, open an issue and I'll get your testing added to the README.

+# LICENSE
+See LICENSE file.

+I've included the MIT license because it's as close to "I really don't care what you do with it, but it hope it helps you in some way" as I could get.